 speaker

 Operator

 Thank you.
-Thanks, Eric.
-Our next question will come from Harland Sir with James and Morgan.
+Our next question will come from Harlan Sir with James and Morgan.

 speaker

 Good afternoon, guys.
-Thanks for taking my question, and congrats on the strong start to 2020.
-I know lead times are still pretty short, but given the strong bookings trends coming off of the depressed September quarter, strong bookings thus far here in the March quarter, and maybe some backlog build for June, we're not really looking at the potential issues for coronavirus.
-But do you think you're setting up, given the backlog that you're seeing, at least for a seasonal June quarter, which is typically one of your seasonally strongest quarters?
+Thanks for taking my question and congrats on the strong start to 2020.
+I know lead times are still pretty short, but given the strong bookings trends coming off of the depressed September quarter and strong bookings thus far here in the March quarter and maybe some backlog build for June, um, asking out the potential issues for coronavirus.
+But do you think you're setting up given the backlog that you're seeing at least for a seasonal June quarter, which is typically one of your seasonally strongest quarters?

 speaker

-Well, you know, we are not giving guidance or commenting on the June quarter, especially in the light of significant uncertainty because of the coronavirus.
-Remove those uncertainties, and let's say there's no impact and business comes back and the virus is contained rapidly and all that, then your assessment for the June quarter would be correct.
+Well, you know, we are, we're not giving guidance or commenting on the June quarter. especially in the light of significant uncertainty because of the coronavirus, remove those uncertainties and let's say there's no impact and business comes back and the virus is contained rapidly and all that, then your assessment for the June quarter would be correct.

+speaker